oracle/truffleruby/doc/contributor/workflow.md

 This will create a new executable named `native-ruby` in the `bin/` directory.

+Note that build information such as the date and Git revision hash will not be updated when you build for a second time.
+Releases should always be built from scratch.

 ## Sulong

 TruffleRuby runs C extension using Sulong.
 You should build Sulong from source.